szh/breakify/README.md

 Todo
 ---
 A lot...
 This is alpha code.
-First of all, we need tests.
+First of all, we need more tests.
 Also still missing lots of other features that I'd like to add.
 I'm writing this as a fun side project, so I'll get to things whenever I do.
 If you want to help out though, you're more than welcome to.
 Keep reading below for instructions.

 Building and Running
 ---
 Just clone this repository and build it in Android Studio.
+To run the tests on a device or simulator, `cd` into the directory and run `./gradlew connectedAndroidTest`, or you can just use Android Studio and run the project with the "Android Tests" run configuration.

 Contributing
 ---